qq7te/radical-product/src/_training_posts/2022-07-04-ethics-training.md

 iconTitleThreeSubtitleOne: /images/bulb-bro.png

 titleThreeSubtitleTwo: Methodology for ethical product developmen
 descriptionTitleThreeSubtitleTwo: Even when teams want to build equitable products, it’s often not clear how you can be intentional and deliberate about it.
-This training will give you a step-by-step guide for baking equity into every step of building your product.
+This business ethics program will give you a step-by-step guide for baking equity into every step of building your product.
 iconTitleThreeSubtitleTwo: /images/give-your-bro.png

 titleThreeSubtitleThree: Obsessive Sales Disorder